Great Palm Island: Land title

 There is no freehold land title on Palm Island, with property owned by either the Local or State Government.
 Native title claims do not apply to most residents as they are not the original inhabitants of the land, the general community (Bwgcolman people) do have a strong historical connection to the land, most having been born there.
 Having "historical" (as opposed to "traditional") rights recognised is a legal grey area.
 Freehold title does not apply either; most land is controlled by the Palm Island Aboriginal Shire Council.
 The land is held by the council for the benefit of the community in trust, through a Deed of Grant in Trust (DOGIT).
 This means that, for example, a third party would not be able to lease and develop land on Palm Island without the permission of the community, and even then leases are limited to 30 years.

 All homes are on crown land, owned by the Shire Council and rented at a Government-subsidised rate to residents.
 Most businesses are owned by the council and land title restrictions hinder private investment; approval to build a house or start a business can take up to three years.

 Privatising home ownership and the creation of a market economy with longterm leases has been seen by some as the best option to move forward on Palm.
 The push for privatisation of title was led by the Australian Government (through Mal Brough, as Indigenous Affairs Minister), Noel Pearson (of the Cape York Institute for Policy and Leadership), and some families on the island.
 However other Islanders were suspicious of these moves as an opportunity for the more powerful families to gain more power through land ownership or even worse a way of taking land off the Palm Islanders, who in desperation may sell to the highest bidding developer even if that bid significantly undervalues the land in question.
 Professor Mick Dodson, then director of the Centre for Indigenous Studies at the ANU, argued that the people on Palm Island do not have the financial capacity (owing to lack of available jobs) to compete in the housing market on a commercial basis; the only solution to the problem of overcrowding lies in increasing the level of public housing.

-Traditional ownership of the Manbarra people complicates debate about Palm Island land title.
+Traditional ownersTraditional ownership of the Manbarra people complicates debate about Palm Island land title.
 There is no registered Native Title claim and few traditional owners still live on the island.

 The Queensland Government, which has constitutional responsibility for land tenure, holds the position that this issue is extremely complex and that it will not be bullied by the Commonwealth.